 - Can the initiative to allocate one hectare of land to the Far-Easterners and everyone who wants to live in the Far East bring the result to life?

 - The initiative is certainly positive.
 In itself, the desire to allocate a hectare of land to a person who wants to move to the Far East is highly commendable.
 It is important that the country's leadership supports it.
 Take, for example, the Stolypin agrarian reforms of the beginning of the 20th century (1906-1910), when the peasants moved to the free lands of Siberia and the Far East.
 And it is worth remembering about the role of the credit bank, which sold land to the peasants in debt with a low interest rate on the loan.
 However, land defaulters were seized.
 Such tough measures in the course of the reform stimulated the peasants to work actively on it.

-Today it is important to understand under what conditions and where the land will be provided.
-If they tell me that I own a hectare on the moon, I can hardly go there.
-And what to do with this land - to the extent that, taking into account our vast distances and underdeveloped infrastructure, this measure will work and will attract people in the DFO.
-It is necessary to avoid unscrupulous buying up of land and concentrating it in one hand, as it happened during the period of privatization in the 1990s, when the vouchers were traded.
-The direction is quite interesting, but I would like it to be less demagoguery, and more meaningful work.
-It is important that this work is carried out taking into account the peculiarities of the regions, with the involvement of experts and the general public.
+Today it is important to understand under what conditions and where land will be provided.
+If they tell me that I own a hectare on the moon, I will hardly be able to move there.
+And what to do with this land - to what extent, taking into account our huge distances and underdeveloped infrastructure, this measure will work and attract the population to the Far Eastern Federal District.
+It is necessary to avoid unfair purchase of land and their concentration in one hand, as happened during the privatization period in the 1990s, when vouchers were traded.
+The direction is quite interesting, but I would like it to be less demagoguery and more meaningful work.
+It is important that this work is carried out taking into account the specifics of the regions, with the involvement of experts and the general public.

 - That is, it is difficult to lure a single person’s land, for example from Central Russia, to the Far East?